👋 Hey there!

 I’m Tyler Young.

-I like creating things that makes people’s lives better.
-I’ve spent most of my career working on soft-real time systems, including game dev, video streaming, and command-and-control systems.
+I’m a product-focused developer who likes creating things that makes people’s lives better.
+I’ve spent more than a decade in software working on soft-real time systems, including collaborative mapmaking, game dev, video streaming, and IoT command-and-control systems.

 - Symphony, a SaaS made by Generac Grid Services (née Enbala) that helps energy utilities balance electricity production against demand.
 This was an Elixir back-end communicating with an Elm (❤️) front-end over GraphQL.